 Conclusion

-The protection of ARNS from interference generated by typical WSD deployment scenarios would require separation distances to be in the range of 76-257 km depending on the area (rural, urban-suburban-rural), WSD deployment densities and propagation path type.
+One study has shown that the protection of ARNS from interference generated by typical WSD deployment scenarios would require separation distances to be in the range of 76-257 km for WSD transmitters with e.i.r.p.
+36 dBm or in the range 280-430 km for WSD transmitters with e.i.r.p.
+55 dBm depending on the area (rural, urban-suburban-rural), WSD deployment densities and propagation path type.